simonpicard/compilo/README.md

 # Action Table

-The rows of the "action table" represent the variables and the columns represent the terminals.
+The rows of the  `action table` represent the variables and the columns represent the terminals.
 A cell of this table contains the number of a production rule corresponding to the number in the grammar section.

 In the following table, EPSILON_VALUE ≡ _ϵ_.